 The chart at the top of this post shows the sky scene from the vantage point of North America this Friday evening.
 If you’re elsewhere in the world, the orientation of these objects with respect to each other might not be identical … but it will be similar.
 Take a look!

 Golden Saturn and the red star Antares – and the moon – all set around mid-evening at mid-northern latitudes.
 In the Southern Hemisphere, the moon, Saturn and Antares shine higher up in the sky as darkness falls and stay out later after dark.

 The Scorpion is one of the few constellations that looks like the creature for which it was named.
 It’s that curved “tail” of stars looping down toward the southern horizon that does the trick.
 The star Antares is sometimes called the Heart of the Scorpion.
 It is a fiery red star, one of the brightest stars in the sky, with a reputation for twinkling fiercely.
 The fierce twinkling no doubt stems from the fact that, to us in the Northern Hemisphere, Antares arcs across the southern sky and is often seen low in the sky.
 And when we look low in the sky, we’re looking through a thicker-than-usual mass of Earth’s atmosphere.
 The atmosphere, of course, is what causes stars to twinkle.

-Tonight’s waxing crescent moon, as seen from North America, is over 40 percent illuminated by sunshine.
+The September 18 waxing crescent moon, as seen from North America, is about 27% illuminated by sunshine.
 In the world’s Eastern Hemisphere – Europe, Africa, Asia, Indonesia, Australia and New Zealand – the waxing crescent exhibits a little thinner phase and lies somewhat farther west of Saturn than it does in North America.